coolmint859/physics_tutor/resources/simulations/schema.md

 The simulation data files store information about individual simulations.
 Here are the required parameters:

 - name (String): the name of the simulation
+- description (String): the description of the simulation.
+This will be displayed to the student and fed into the LLM, so this need to be fairly specific and clear.
+Make sure to specify any constants that the student will need to solve the problem.
+- solutionOptions: (List of Strings): The possible options that the student can choose to answer the problem.
+I trust that at least one of these is the correct one!
 - simulationTime (float): the amount of time in seconds that the simulation will play once started
 - gravity (Vector2f): the force of gravity in the world, in m/s^2. (set this to 0 if birds eye view).
+- bgColor (Color): the rgb colors that the graphics engine will draw to the background.
 - zoom (float): the size of a meter for the graphics engine to render objects as.
 Smaller values effectively "zooms out", hence the name.
   - Note: a zoom value of 1 means that 1 graphics canvas unit is the same as 1 meter.
 As the canvas is usually from -1 to 1 in the x direction, most objects will fill the screen if zoom=1.
 In practice, most zoom values will be fairly small (between 0.01 and 0.1).